Physiology

 Examples

-Generally, it is the job of psychologists as a consultant to conclude which of the available potential jurors will be the fair option to seek the best result for their client in the case.
-These psychologists as a consultant investigate, evaluate, and judge which probable jurors have particular biases or prejudices against their client.
-A psychologist ensure that the juror is offering the good psychological edge to their clients.
-These psychologists as a consultant are able to evaluate whether a juror is lying or not or is not comfortable in any specific matter involved in the case.
+Generally, it is the job of psychologists as consultants to conclude which of the available potential jurors will be the fair option in seeking the best result for their client in the case.
+These psychologists, as consultants, investigate, evaluate, and judge which probable jurors have particular biases or prejudices against their clients.
+A psychologist ensures that the juror is offering a good psychological edge to their clients.
+These psychologists, as consultants, are able to evaluate whether a juror is lying or not or is not comfortable in any specific matter involved in the case.

 Law Enforcement

-As their involvement with the courts and the legal professions are growing, these psychologists are having several common ethical issues in the law enforcement agencies.
-These issues are found to cross some fields sometimes.
-These fields are associating with a dispute among agency necessities and the quality of the mental vocation, confidentiality, dualism of the relationship between them and the administration of agency and the officials getting services (Stolle et al, 1996).
-To help these psychologists with these issues, the psychology association requires them to stick with strict instructions, code of behavior with a set of fundamentals must follow.
+As their involvement with the courts and the legal professions is growing, these psychologists are having several common ethical issues in law enforcement agencies.
+These issues are sometimes found to cross some fields.
+These fields are associated with a dispute among agency necessities and the quality of the mental vocation, confidentiality, and dualism of the relationship between them and the administration of the agency and the officials getting services (Stolle et al., 1996).
+To help these psychologists with these issues, the Psychology Association requires them to stick with strict instructions and a code of behaviour with a set of fundamentals that must be followed.

 Corrections

-While in the corrections system, different areas and duties are there that a psychologist must be aware of like essentially the mental health needs of their provision, but many other jobs as well.
-It is one of the ethical issues of the psychologists in corrections to withstand the load of what community and administrative resources can place on them (Reiser, M, 1973).
-That’s why the International Association formulates an additional standard for psychology services, just to help them deal with these additional load and dilemmas that in everyday roles they have to face.
+In the corrections system, there are different areas and duties that a psychologist must be aware of, like essentially the mental health needs of their provision, but many other jobs as well.
+It is one of the ethical issues of psychologists in corrections to withstand the load of what community and administrative resources can place on them (Reiser, M, 1973).
+That’s why the International Association formulates an additional standard for psychology services, just to help them deal with these additional loads and dilemmas that they have to face in everyday roles.

 Academic

-These psychologists performs different duties like teaching, experimentation, managing other students, and different other associated activities.
+These psychologists perform different duties like teaching, experimentation, managing other students, and different other associated activities.

 Courts

-Another issue these psychologists face is that the judge decides if their evidence is allowed or not, or the court needs a solid conclusion in an either this or that condition, even where the science is not factual (Pope et al, 1992).
-To deal with these dilemmas, the law society gave an outline “Specialty Guidelines for Forensic Psychologists”, in which it gives more accurate guidelines, on forensic psychology.
+Another issue these psychologists face is that the judge decides if their evidence is allowed or not, or the court needs a solid conclusion in either this or that condition, even where the science is not factual (Pope et al., 1992).
+To deal with these dilemmas, the law society gave an outline, “Specialty Guidelines for Forensic Psychologists”, which gives more accurate guidelines on forensic psychology.

-Psychologists have a number of character to affect the egalitarianism structure, encountering the law enforcement, and the corrections department, while courts are also there.
+Psychologists have a number of characteristics that affect the egalitarianism structure, encountering law enforcement and the corrections department, while courts are also there.

 References